lukekaalim/terraform-plugin-node-SDK/docs/guides/CatSDK.md

  - Find a Cat by it's ID
  - Remove a Cat (no cats are harmed, I promise)

-The SDK will operate on one cathouse at a time.
+The SDK will operate on one cattery at a time.

 Lets model the operations using CRUD-like syntax.